EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 Basically, rather than explicitly stating the name and ID number for each class like the classic TensorFlow label map format does, the TensorFlow Lite format just lists each class.
 To stay consistent with the example provided by Google, I’m going to stick with the TensorFlow Lite label map format for this guide.

 Thus, we need to create a new label map that matches the TensorFlow Lite style.
 Open a text editor and list each class in order of their class number.
 Then, save the file as “labelmap.txt” in the TFLite_model folder.
-As an example, here's what the labelmap.txt file for my card detector looks like:
+As an example, here's what the labelmap.txt file for my bird/squirrel/raccoon detector looks like:

 <p align="center">
    <img src="doc/labelmap_example.png">